lizy14/csapp-assignments/buffer-lab/bomb.md

 ## Level 4

 * `mov` the cookie into `eax`,
-* restore stack frame by an `lea` instruction to load the desired address,,
+* restore stack frame with an `lea` instruction to load the desired address,,
 * `push` and `ret` instructions to take us back to the caller.

 Code snippet: